kaby76/swigged.llvm/README.md

 fixed in SharpLang, and adds several full-featured tests (whereas SharpLang had only one test, calling only LLVM.ModuleCreateWithName("Module Name"), i.e., https://github.com/xen2/SharpLang/blob/coreclr/src/SharpLLVM.Tests/TestLLVM.cs).

 Swigged.llvm can be built and run in the Linux environment.
-Most of Swigged.llvm is Net Standard 1.6 code, and runs on any platform where Net Core runs.
-Swigged.llvm.native is platform specific.
+Swigged.llvm is Net Standard 1.1 code.
+It is compatible with Net Core and Net Framework.
+Swigged.llvm.native is a platform specific library.
 Several targets for Linux are included in the NuGet package.
 Details to build in Linux are described below.

 ## Linking and building with Swigged.llvm from NuGet: